jsventures/jobsearch-content/README.md

 pip install markdown-pp
 ```

-After installing you can generate a fresh copy of the book by running
+After installing all dependencies you can re-generate a fresh copy of the book by running
 ```
 make book
 ```